 Certain hotels in Goa also arrange for special celebrations for their guests during the carnival.
 Hotels and tickets need to be booked in advance as a mad rush of tourists make accommodation scarce and expensive.

-Go through the below given list of Goa tour packages to plan a memorable vacation during Goa Carnival 2017.
+Go through our Goa tour packages to plan a memorable vacation during Goa Carnival 2017.